Bradfield/algos/book/trees/avl-trees.md

 unbalanced.
 In this section we will look at a special kind of binary search tree that automatically makes sure that the tree remains balanced at all times.
 This tree is called an **AVL tree** after its
 inventors: G.M.
 Adelson-Velskii and E.M.
 Landis.
+We have decided to focus on AVL trees as an example of self-balancing binary search trees, but there are many others such as the popular [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).

 An AVL tree implements the Map abstract data type just like a regular binary search tree, the only difference is in how the tree performs.
 To